Transition - Moving on

 If you or someone in your family is going to be experiencing a transition, it’s best to start to think about this early on.
 When moving between different educational settings, discuss with your setting what information is important to share with the new setting and how this will be shared.
 In Northumberland, schools and settings are expected to share information.
 This might include EHCPs and SEN Support Plans, but also what is working well in supporting your child/young person at the moment.

+You may want to think about arranging a visit, either with or without your child to find out more about what to expect.
+You can ask your school what plans they have to support the transition so that it is as smooth as possible.
 You might also want to talk it through with other professionals who support you and your child such as health and social care professionals who could also offer advice and support.